 The U.S. Automotive Industry

-There is also an extensive network of auto parts suppliers serving the industry.
-Suppliers produced $171 billion in industry shipments in 2011, accounting for approximately 3 percent of total U.S. manufacturing.
-According to the Center for Automotive Research, automotive suppliers accounted for 3.3 million jobs nationwide in 2008 - more jobs and economic wellbeing than any other manufacturing sector.
+There is an extensive network of auto parts suppliers serving the industry.
+Suppliers produced $225.2 billion in industry shipments in 2012, accounting for nearly 4 percent of total U.S. manufacturing.
+According to a study by the Motor & Equipment Manufacturers Association in collaboration with Information Handling Services, the total employment impact of the auto parts industry was estimated at over 3.62 million jobs directly and indirectly nationwide in 2012 - more jobs and economic wellbeing than any other manufacturing sector.

-In 2011, the United States exported approximately 2.5 million vehicles to more than 200 countries around the world valued at $60.9 billion, with additional exports of automotive parts valued at approximately $67 billion.
+In 2012, the United States exported approximately 2.6 million vehicles valued at $63 billion to more than 200 countries around the world, with additional exports of automotive parts valued at approximately $75 billion.
 With an open investment policy, a large consumer market, a highly skilled workforce, available infrastructure, and government incentives, the United States is the premier place for the future of the auto industry.